-The Victorian Government is implementing Respectful Relationships across Victorian schools and early childhood services through:
+We are implementing Respectful Relationships across Victorian schools and early childhood services through:

-- A lead and partner schools initiative, providing intensive training and support to over 1000 Government, Catholic and independent schools to implement the whole school approach to Respectful Relationships
+- a lead and partner schools initiative, providing intensive training and support to over 1000 government, Catholic and independent schools to implement the whole school approach to Respectful Relationships

-- The Resilience, rights and respectful relationships teaching materials for foundation to year 12
+- the resilience, rights and respectful relationships teaching materials for foundation to year 12

-- A professional development program for early childhood educators
+- a professional development program for early childhood educators

-- A regional Respectful Relationships workforce to support schools and early childhood education settings to implement respectful relationships education and strengthen referral and response to family violence.
+- a regional Respectful Relationships workforce to support schools and early childhood education settings to implement respectful relationships education and strengthen referral and response to family violence.

 What Respectful Relationships is

 The Royal Commission into Family Violence identified the critical role that schools and early childhood education have in creating a culture of respect to change the story of family violence for future generations.

 In 2016, respectful relationships education became a core component of the Victorian Curriculum from foundation to year 12, and is being taught in all government and Catholic schools and many independent schools.

 Everyone in our community deserves to be respected, valued and treated equally.
 We know that changes in attitudes and behaviours can be achieved when positive attitudes, behaviours and equality are embedded in our education settings.